Resources for People Affected by the Conflict in Ukraine

-The Ontario Ministry of Health is providing newly arriving refugees and people arriving through other exceptional humanitarian authorizations, such as the (e.g., Canada-Ukraine Authorization for Emergency Travel) with a toll-free, multi-lingual Refugee HealthLine.
-Newcomers, sponsors and settlement agencies can contact the Refugee HealthLine at 1-866-286-4770 to find a matching health care provider for services funded by the Ontario Health Insurance Plan (OHIP), the Interim Federal Health Program or through provincial programs, including but not limited to:
+The Ontario Ministry of Health provides new refugees and people arriving through other exceptional humanitarian authorizations, such as the Canada-Ukraine Authorization for Emergency Travel, with a toll-free, multi-lingual Refugee HealthLine.
+Newcomers, sponsors and settlement agencies can contact the Refugee HealthLine at 1-866-286-4770 to find a matching healthcare provider for services funded by the Ontario Health Insurance Plan (OHIP), the Interim Federal Health Program or through provincial programs, including but not limited to:

-- Specialists (e.g., obstetrics and gynaecology, paediatrics, and psychiatry)
+- Specialists (e.g., obstetrics and gynecology, pediatrics and psychiatry)

 - Mental health service providers

-The Refugee HealthLine will refer individuals/agencies to the closest providers capable of taking on eligible patients for transitional care.
+The Refugee HealthLine will refer individuals and agencies to the closest providers that can accept eligible patients for transitional care.

 York Region Settlement Services and Supports

-York Region is facilitating coordination of efforts to support Ukrainian arrivals locally.
-This includes:
+York Region is coordinating local efforts to support Ukrainian arrivals:

 - Information sharing and outreach

-- Strengthening collaboration with service providers and key organizations in the Ukrainian community
+- Collaboration with service providers and key organizations in the Ukrainian community

 - Identifying gaps in settlement support systems and opportunities to address them